Anshul619/HLD-System-Designs/src/DesignComponents/SpringBootAndMicroServices/README.md

 @Entity| To annotate the database object                                                                                                                                                                                    |

 # How to disable a specific auto-configuration class?
-You can use exclude attribute of `@EnableAutoConfiguration` if you want auto-configuration not to apply to any specific class.
+You can use exclude attribute of `@EnableAutoConfiguration` if you want auto configuration not to apply to any specific class.

 ```java
 //use of exclude